CLABSI Prevention Device — image 1

 ERRORRGB error pattern + buzzer; cleared by button press

-The critical safety path: interlock GPIO interrupts submit a work item that disables PWM output before the SMF state transition completes — mean shutoff time of 17 ± 2 ms, well within the 450 ms safety limit derived from ISO 15858.
+The critical safety path: interlock GPIO interrupts submit a work item that disables PWM output before the SMF state transition completes, with a mean shutoff time of 17 ± 2 ms, well within the 450 ms safety limit derived from ISO 15858.

 Testing Results